mieth-robert/mieth-robert.github.io/content/authors/admin/_index.md

 email: robert.mieth@ieee.org
 ---

+<span style="color:red">Update: Please see my [lab website](https://sites.rutgers.edu/ropes-lab/) for most recent updates.</span>

-I am currently a Postdoctoral Fellow at the Department of Electrical and Computer Engineering at [Princeton University](https://ece.princeton.edu/people/robert-mieth).
+I am currently an Assistant Professor at the Department of [Industrial and Systems Engineering at Rutgers University](https://ise.rutgers.edu/).
+Prior to joining Rutgers I was a Postdoctoral Fellow at the Department of Electrical and Computer Engineering at [Princeton University](https://ece.princeton.edu/people/robert-mieth).
 I received the Doctorate in engineering (Dr.-Ing.) degree from the [Technical University of Berlin](https://www.control.tu-berlin.de/Welcome), Germany, in 2021.
 From 2018 to 2020, I was a Visiting Scholar and, from 2021 to 2022, a Postdoctoral Researcher at the Department of Electrical and Computer Engineering of [New York University](https://engineering.nyu.edu/)'s Tandon School of Engineering.
 My research interests include risk analysis, stochastic optimization, and data methods for modern power system operations and electricity markets.

 Research topics include:
   - Power System Operation and Planning